-Staff members are happy to complete some of the follow up exercises with children receiving speech pathology on the days that they attend.
+Staff members are happy to complete some of the follow up exercises with children receiving speech pathology on the days that they attend, if time allows.

 CLOTHING:We belong to the NSW Cancer Council’s SunSmart Program.
 Each child must wear a hat when they play outdoors.
 Wide-brimmed, bucket hats or legionnaire styles are permitted.
 Caps and visors are not appropriate.
 This is a year round policy.

 Loose, comfortable clothing is most suitable for pre-school activities.
-Perhaps a tracksuit for cold days and shorts and t-shirts on warmer days.
+Perhaps a tracksuit for cold days and longer length shorts/ leggings and t-shirts on warmer days.
 Upper arms, thighs and midriffs must be covered at all times.